Kozelko/library/README.md

 Simple demo for managing books with plain HTML/CSS/JS.

 ## Features

 -   List books as cards.
 -   Add a new book via the “Add Book” button (modal form).
 -   Remove a book via the “Remove” button on each card.
-- Toggling the “Read” state can be added similarly to remove (use `data-book-id`).
+-   Toggle the “Read” state via the “Change Read” button.

 ## Project Structure

 -   `index.html` – page markup and modal with the form.
 -   `style.css` – base styling, including modal and cards.
-- `script.js` – logic: book model, render, modal handling, add/remove.
+-   `script.js` – logic implemented via the `LibraryApp` class (state, render, modal, add/remove/toggle).

 ## How to Run

 1. Open `index.html` directly in the browser (no server needed).
 2. Click “Add Book”, fill the form, and save.
 3. Use “Remove” on a card to delete a book.